 - The Chuck Norris Total Gym 1100 will not provide enough resistance for anyone who is already very fit

 - Some customers have stated that the gym takes up more room than they’d anticipated, so be sure to check the measurements before you order

 The Total Gym 1100 would be an excellent option if you’re looking for a versatile and affordable home gym that doesn’t take up a lot of space.
 Coming with adjustable resistance, it offers access to over 60 different exercises, providing full-body workouts.

 The gym is durable, smooth and quiet to use, and it folds for storage.
 It is also stable, making for more comfortable and secure workouts.

-If this isn’t the right model for you, click this link to read reviews of other home gyms, including three from the Total Gym range.
+If this isn’t the right model for you, click this link to read reviews of other popular home gyms.